-The term Armstrong axioms refers to the sound and complete set of inference rules or axioms, introduced by William W. Armstrong, that is used to test logical implication of functional dependencies.
+The term Armstrong axioms refer to the sound and complete set of inference rules or axioms, introduced by William W. Armstrong, that is used to test the logical implication of functional dependencies.
 If F is a set of functional dependencies then the closure of F, denoted as , is the set of all functional dependencies logically implied by F. Armstrong’s Axioms are a set of rules, that when applied repeatedly, generates a closure of functional dependencies.

 - Axiom of reflexivity – If is a set of attributes and is subset of , then holds .
 If then This property is trivial property.

 - Axiom of augmentation – If holds and is attribute set, then also holds.
 That is adding attributes in dependencies, does not change the basic dependencies.
 If , then for any .